Local Well-Posedness of the Cahn-Hilliard-Biot System: Introduction and main results

 Originally, the Cahn--Hilliard system

 was proposed in 1958 \cite{cahn1958free} by John W. Cahn and John E. Hilliard as a model for phase-separation in binary alloys that arises as the $H^{-1}$-gradient flow of the Ginzburg-Landau energy

-Here, \new{$\vphi : [0, T] \times \Omega \rightarrow \R$} is the phase-field variable which attains values in the interval $[-1, 1]$, thus indicating an appropriate mixture of the pure components that correspond to $\pm 1$, such that $ |\nabla \vphi|^2$ penalizes rapid changes in the concentration.
+\new{which describes the surface energy of the interface between the two phases and can be regarded as the free energy of the mixture.} Here, $\vphi : [0, T] \times \Omega \rightarrow \R$ is the phase-field variable which attains values in the interval $[-1, 1]$, thus indicating an appropriate mixture of the pure components that correspond to $\pm 1$, such that $ |\nabla \vphi|^2$ penalizes rapid changes in the concentration. \new{Associated to $\vphi$ is the so-called \textit{chemical potential} $\mu$, which is given by the first variation of the energy}.
 To enforce the desired phase-separation dynamics, the free-energy density $\psi$ typically features a double-well shape, e.g.,

 penalizing $\vphi$ for deviations from the pure phases.
-Such regular potentials, however, can not guarantee the order parameter $\vphi$ to stay within the bounds of physically meaningful values, i.e, $[-1, 1]$, and are therefore often replaced by a logarithmic potential, cf. \cite{cahn1958free}, or an obstacle potential, cf. \cite{PhysRevA.38.434,blowey1991cahn}.
+Such regular potentials, however, \new{cannot} guarantee the order parameter $\vphi$ to stay within the bounds of physically meaningful values, i.e, $[-1, 1]$, and are therefore often replaced by a logarithmic potential, cf. \cite{cahn1958free}, or an obstacle potential, cf. \cite{PhysRevA.38.434,blowey1991cahn}.
 Combined, this results in a diffuse interface model which is characterized by the presence of a thin layer, the thickness of which being proportional to the parameter $\varepsilon$, between all areas of opposing pure phases where the concentration experiences a continuous transition between the values $\pm 1$.
 For analytic results on the Cahn--Hilliard system we refer to, e.g., \cite{blowey1991cahn, cahn1996cahn, elliot_garcke00}.
-Observing that phase-separation processes are not only driven by interface mechanics, but rather affected by diverse phenomena, Cahn and Larché \cite{larcht1982effect}, and later Onuki \cite{onuki1989ginzburg}, proposed the inclusion of elastic effect by adding the term
+Observing that phase-separation processes are not only driven by interface mechanics, but rather affected by diverse phenomena, Cahn and Larché \cite{larcht1982effect}, and later Onuki \cite{onuki1989ginzburg}, proposed the inclusion of elastic effect by adding the \new{linearized elastic energy}